amhp46/icon_font/README.md

 # icon_font
-Bulleted lists with google icon font rather than images
+Bulleted lists with google icon font rather than images -styled with css.